cmancrypto/symphony-oracle-voter/README.md

    ```
    cd symphony-oracle-voter
    ```
-3. Check `config.py` for configuration - create a .env in to set necessesary variables or set them in the oracle.service
+3. Check `config.py` for configuration - create a .env in to set necessesary variables or set them in the oracle.service.
+Set any additional flags in tx_config - i.e --node

 4. Create a virtual environment:
    ```